nexussays/ble.net/Readme.md

 |Xamarin.Android|API 18+|
 |Windows 10 UWP|1511+|

 > Note: Currently UWP only supports listening for broadcasts/advertisements, not connecting to devices.
-The UWP BLE API is... proving difficult.

 ## Quick example